 - 7.1 No limitation is placed on the use of new construction materials.
 However, it is expected that new materials used for the conversion of the listed building will be of a high quality on a 'like for like', or complementary basis, with the existing materials.
-Stone masonry boundary walls and railings will be retained and repaired in matching materials. - 7.2 Materials for restoring or repairing specific features of the listed building must use the same traditional materials ie natural stone and slate, lime mortars and cast iron rainwater disposal goods.
-Such work should have regard to British Standard

-BS7913 - Guide to the Principles of Building Conservation and to Historic Scotland's Memorandum of Guidance on Listed Buildings and Conservation Areas 1998.
-In particular reference should be made to Appendix 1 paragraphs 2.1.2.4 - 1.2.11 in respect to window design and treatment, and to paragraphs 2.1.1 - 2.1.4, in relation to interiors.
-Whilst there is no specific mention of schools and educational buildings there is valuable guidance on the reuse and treatment of special or non-residential buildings at paragraphs 5.1 - 5.5.

-7.3 New development within the grounds should use a palette of materials predominantly similar in colour to those of the surroundings buildings in order to provide a visual coherence.
-New development should draw reference from some of the architectural detailing of the listed building or be sufficiently contemporary in style to contribute a 21st century addition within the setting of a listed building.
+Stone masonry boundary walls and railings will be retained and repaired in matching materials. - 7.2 Materials for restoring or repairing specific features of the listed building must use the same traditional materials ie natural stone and slate, lime mortars and cast iron rainwater goods.
+Such work should have regard to British Standard BS7913 Guide to the Principles of Building Conservation and to Historic Scotland's 'The Scottish Historic Environment Policy (2009)' and Memorandum of Guidance on Listed Buildings and Conservation Areas (1998) Appendix 1.
+In particular reference should be made to Appendix 1 paragraphs 1.2.4 1.2.11 in respect of window design and treatment, and to paragraphs 2.1.1 2.1.4 in relation to interiors.
+Whilst there is no specific mention of schools and education buildings there is valuable guidance on the reuse and treatment of special or non-residential buildings at paragraphs 5.1 5.5. - 7.3 New development within the grounds should use a palette of materials predominantly similar in colour to those of the surroundings buildings in order to provide visual coherence.
+New development should draw reference from some of the architectural detailing of the listed building or be sufficiently contemporary in style to contribute a 21st century addition within the setting of the listed building.
 Standard kit designs are unlikely to be acceptable within the setting of the listed building.